 Construction of the ‘Baby Dome’, now known as Skyscape is complete.
 The structure, which is not a Dome at all, but a rather incongruous oblong structure with sail-like roof panels is located to the south-east of the main dome and will house two 2,500-seat cinemas, one of which will also be capable of conversion to a 3,250-seat performance arena for concerts during the Millennium year.
 The cinemas will also be used to provide visiting school groups with a preliminary briefing on the exhibitions in the dome itself as well as offering a new Blackadder production featuring Rowan Atkinson and the usual team.

-On the afternoon of 29/5/99 the Dome was struck by lightning.. and the whole thing was caught on webcam (unfortunately no longer on-line!).
+On the afternoon of 29/5/99 the Dome was struck by lightning.. and the whole thing was caught on a Poplar-based webcam which is unfortunately no longer on-line.

 A ‘special zone’ is being established around the Dome in which it will be illegal to advertise without special permission, as well as to even enter by car without a permit.
 This will make it impossible for anyone to drop off or pick up visitors to the Exhibition or to the North Greenwich Jubilee Line station until after 9.30pm.